Samsung/tizen-docs/docs/platform/release-notes/tizen-7-0-m1.md

     - Dropdown menu feature has been added.
     - CSS Custom property has been added.
     - CSS mask-image property has been added.
-    - Rendering performance for css custom property has been optimized.
+    - Rendering performance for CSS custom property has been optimized.
     - Painting performance for gradient has been improved.
   - Javascript Engine
-    - WeakRef and finalizationRegistry specification have been added.
+    - WeakRef and finalizationRegistry specifications have been added.
     - JS debugger has been added.
 - JS based lightweight backend service FW
   - Lightweight node.js